lsds/Crossbow/tools/README.md

 ## Build

+Using the following command to build a custom image for CrossBow based on CUDA 9.2.

 ```bash
 $ docker build -f ./dockerfiles/crossbow-cuda-9.2.Dockerfile -t crossbow:latest .
 ```

 ## LeNet example

+We run a LeNet example under the: ./crossbow/scripts/benchmarks/lenet.sh.

-Here we assume that the data disk is under: /home/akolious/.m2/:/root/.m2 You can mount your data disk by replacing this path.
+Here we assume that the data disk is under: /home/akolious/.m2/:/root/.m2.
+You can mount your data disk by replacing this path.

 ```bash
 $ docker run --runtime=nvidia -u root:root -v /home/akolious/.m2/:/root/.m2 --ulimit memlock=1073741824:1073741824 -it crossbow:latest ./crossbow/scripts/benchmarks/lenet.sh